 At present red blood cells (RBCs) are stored for up to 42 days prior to transfusion.
 There is currently insufficient evidence concerning the relative safety of different RBC storage times prior to transfusion in critically ill patients.
 In this project we assess the clinical and cost-effectiveness of transfusing fresher RBCs (stored for ≤7 days) compared with current standard aged RBCs in critically ill patients requiring blood transfusions.

 Every year, 15 million people worldwide suffer a stroke.
 Nearly 6 million die and another 5 million are left permanently disabled.
 For acute ischemic stroke, intravenous recombinant plasminogen activator (IV-tPA) has demonstrated efficacy and cost-effectiveness when administer to eligible patients.
 However, the prognosis for patients remains disappointing in part because IV-tPA alone is often unable to achieve recanalization, especially when there is a major vessel occlusion.
 In this case, there is increasing evidence that mechanical thrombectomy has the potential to improve recanalization rates and outcomes for patients with ischemic stroke.
-We use a Markov model to model the lifetime cost-utility of mechanical thrombectomy compared to IV-tPA alone in the UK and Italy.
+We use a Markov model to model the lifetime cost-utility of mechanical thrombectomy compared to IV-tPA alone in the UK.

 According to NSPCC (2011) child abuse includes “all forms of physical and/or emotional ill-treatment, sexual abuse, neglect or negligent treatment or commercial or other exploitation, resulting in actual or potential harm to the child’s health, survival, development or dignity in the context of a relationship of responsibility, trust or power”.
 This project has developed the first comprehensive estimates of the costs of child maltreatment in the UK across different short- and long-term outcomes.
 We used an incidence-based approach to calculate the lifetime costs of child maltreatment.